Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Although less common in men than in women, the symptoms of a bladder infection can be mimicked by a chronic bladder disorder called interstitial cystitis (IC), also known as painful bladder syndrome (PBS).

-As a matter of fact, a history of bladder infections have over two-thirds of all IC sufferers.
+As a matter of fact, a history of bladder infections have more than two-thirds of all IC sufferers.
 In this disorder the bladder is overly sensitive.
 The major symptoms are:

 The pain and urgency can be so severe that may make work, sexual activity and normal social functioning difficult or impossible.